 A. A Capstone project qualifies not based on the size of the project, but the degree to which the project is student-directed and the ability to deliver results in the time available.
 If the project is large and cannot be completed in the spring quarter, the team must negotiate the scope and deliverables with the sponsor.
 Some students choose to continue to work on the project beyond the course requirements.
 Capstone projects are often one discrete part of a larger project.

-A: No. All three are required before you can enroll in Capstone.
+A: No. Both are required before you can enroll in Capstone.

 Q: Can I complete my Capstone without enrolling in INFX 595 and INFX 596?